openstate/etherpad-lite/README.md

 - `docker_c-etherpad-lite_1` will not work for a minute or so and keeps restarting until `docker_c-etherpad-lite-mysql_1` is fully started
 - Etherpad Lite is now accessible via port 80 of `docker_c-etherpad-lite_1`

-Installation when you have a backup:
+## Installation when you have a backup
 - Use the password that was created for the MySQL database you are going to import for `ETHERPAD_DB_PASSWORD` in `docker-compose.yml`
 - Make sure the backup .sql file (e.g., `gunzip` the latest of the backupped .gz files) is located in `docker/docker-entrypoint-initdb.d`, so MySQL can load it on start
 - `cd docker`